 All data in these documents are valid for the basic model as offered in Spain.
-The vehicle data card included in the inspection and maintenance schedule in the vehicles registration documents show which engine is installed in the vehicle.
+The vehicle data card included in the inspection and maintenance schedule in the vehicle registration documents shows which engine is fitted in the vehicle.

-The figures may be different if additional equipment is fitted, for different models, for special vehicles and for other countries.
+The figures may vary for different models, for special vehicles and for other countries, depending upon the optional extras and the version.